Health care law on line at court, but is it likely to fall?

 Democratic lawmakers, however, sounded alarm bells Monday, the start of four days of hearings before the Senate Judiciary Committee for Barrett.

-The party's vice presidential nominee Kamala Harris, who sits on the committee, said Republicans are "trying to get a justice onto the Court in time to ensure they can strip away the protections of the Affordable Care Act."
+The party's vice presidential nominee, Sen. Kamala Harris, who sits on the committee, said Republicans are "trying to get a justice onto the Court in time to ensure they can strip away the protections of the Affordable Care Act."

 "If they succeed, it will result in millions of people losing access to health care at the worst possible time: in the middle of a pandemic," the California senator said.